jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/telemetry_stakeholder_guide.md

    via Die 0 MCP CLI - 'pwrtlm mode disabled'

-1. Retrieve the single debug package using the same DCP commands used for production telemetry and save to a file.
+1. Retrieve the debug packages(1 per die) only using the DCP Read and ReadComplete commands.
+   (NOTE: do not send any other DCP commands, such as State Start as that will cause the package to be discarded)

-1. Decode the package using the script listed in the refeference section above - 'python parse_snsr_fifo_pkg.py package.bin decoded.json'
+1. Decode the package using the script listed in the reference section above - 'python parse_snsr_fifo_pkg.py package.bin decoded.json'

 NOTE: To prepare for another run, empty the sensor fifo's first: via Die 0 MCP CLI - 'pwrtlm mode collect'